 If you’re in search of the best parks in Portland then you’re in the right place.

-I never fully appreciated Portland’s greenery until I started traveling to other cities only to notice a lack of trees.
+As a lifelong local, I never fully appreciated Portland’s greenery until I started traveling to other cities only to notice a lack of trees.

 Little did I know how fortunate I was to grow up in a city with more than 279 parks!